 So, take your kid to the store and let them pick out their own toothbrush, toothpaste, and floss.

-Children’s toothpaste comes in a variety of flavors and colors, so even if you have the pickiest of children, they’ll be sure to find something they like.
+Children’s toothpaste comes in various flavors and colors, so even if you have the pickiest of children, they’ll be sure to find something they like.

 It may turn out that a sparkly pink toothbrush and Elmo toothpaste is the difference between good and bad oral hygiene!